mcous/EyeToSee/README.md

     unsigned char readings[NUM_READ];

     // setup peripheral
-    // read and write functions are bools that will return true if successful, false if not unsigned char c;
+    // read and write methods are bools that will return true if successful unsigned char c;
     bool success;
     // read a single register